Bootstrap Seasonal Unit Root Test under Periodic Variation: Simulation

 Secondly, it is known that the bootstrapped data around the edges of the bootstrap blocks are not good imitations of the original data.
-To reduce this ``edge effect", we apply tapered seasonal block bootstrap proposed by Dudek, Paparoditis, and Politis (2016), which put less weight on the bootstrapped data around the edges.
-In our simulation the weight function is set identical to the function suggested by Dudek et al. (2016).
+To reduce this ``edge effect", we apply tapered seasonal block bootstrap proposed by \cite{dudek2016generalized}, which puts less weight on the bootstrapped data around the edges.
+In our simulation the weight function is set identical to the function suggested by \cite{dudek2016generalized}.

-Thirdly, both test statistics $\hat{\pi}_{j}$ and $t_{j}$ can be employed to run seasonal block bootstrap unaugmented HEGY test.
+Thirdly, both test statistics $\hat{\pi}_{j}^{U}$ and $t_{j}^{U}$ can be employed to run the seasonal block bootstrap unaugmented HEGY test.
 So do various block sizes.
-In the following preliminary simulation we check the impact of test statistics and block sizes on empirical sizes (for a thorough discussion on optimal block size, see Paparoditis and Politis, 2003).
-Let $\hat{\pi}^{(i)}$ indicates the bootstrap test based on coefficient estimator $\hat{\pi}$ with block size $i$, and $t^{(i)}$ indicates the bootstrap test based on t-statistics $t$ with block size $i$.
-Set the sample size $T=120$; in each test $B=250$ bootstrap replicates are created; the nominal size $\alpha=0.05$; the empirical sizes are calculated using $N=300$ iterations.
-The results on the empirical sizes of the tests are included in Table \ref{blocksize1}, \ref{blocksize2}, and \ref{blocksize3}.

-From Table \ref{blocksize1}, \ref{blocksize2}, and \ref{blocksize3} we can see that the choice of statistics and block sizes does not affect the empirical sizes of the tests very much.
-(Indeed, unpublished simulations show that empirical powers are not much affected either.)
-We also find that the distortion of empirical size becomes the worst when testing root at $-1$ with nuisance roots and $ma_{pos}$ noise.
-Noticing $t^{(4)}$ gives the best result in the worst scenario, we base the test on the t-statistics and let the block size be four in the succeeding simulations.
+In an unreported simulation we check the impact of test statistics and block sizes on the empirical size and power.
+It turns out that, first, the choice of statistics and block sizes does not affect the empirical size and the power very much; second, the distortion of the empirical size becomes the worst when testing root at $-1$ with the presence of nuisance roots and $ma_{pos}$ noise; third, the bootstrap test based on the t-statistics and block size four gives the best result in the aforementioned worst scenario.
+Hence, we base our test on the t-statistics and let the block size be four in the succeeding simulations.
+For a thorough discussion on an optimal block size, see \cite{paparoditis2003}.